Skip to content

 Look at the resulting plot

-• In what way did the systolic and diastolic pressure change with the siffening of the vessels?
+• In what way did the systolic and diastolic pressure change with the stiffening of the vessels?

 In your lab report, you should answer the following questions: